Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 |−	|Subtracts second operand from the first. "a = b - c", "a = b - c - d"
 |*	|Multiplies both operands: "a = b * c", "a = b * c * d"
 |/	|Divides numerator by de-numerator: "a = b / c", "a = b / c / d"
-|%	|Modulus Operator and remainder of after an integer division: "a = b / c", "a = b / c / d"
+|%	|Modulus Operator returns remainder after an integer division: "a = b / c", "a = b / c / d"

 ### RELATIONAL OPERATORS